The little curly-haired-girl that could (or is definitely still going for it) 😉

-Let’s see now… a human being born in Puerto Rico alongside a shy yet stern, talented and wonderful human being but often sad mom who always did everything she could to care for her; an impossibly creative, hyper, resourceful dad who spoke too loud but was always reliable and filled with inspiration; a sibling who’s brilliant and fun and whom she adored; and an Abuelita who left as her gift –through example in actions and words– the meaning of tenderness, unconditional love and empathy toward other human beings.
+Let’s see now… a human being born in Puerto Rico alongside a shy yet stern, talented and wonderful human being but often sad mom who always did everything she could to care for her; an impossibly creative, hyper, and resourceful dad who spoke too loud but was always reliable and filled with inspiration; a sibling who’s brilliant and fun and whom she adored; and an Abuelita who left as her gift –through example in actions and words– the meaning of tenderness, unconditional love and empathy toward other human beings.

 This weird and quirky little girl grew up in the town of Vega Alta in barrio Bajura, a place she holds dear in her heart and never forgets; the origin of who she is.
-No matter where she goes, the beautiful people she met there, the kids who played with her, the houses she knew by heart, the adventures, the passion fruit, the cars on fire, the pet monkeys, the excursions to the movie theater, the smell of the soil after the rain, the sound of the drops when they landed on the zinc roof, the giant moon, they are all with her, filling her up with magic all over again.
+No matter where she goes, the beautiful people she met there, the kids who played with her, the houses she knew by heart, the adventures, the passion fruit, the cars on fire, the pet monkeys, the excursions to the movie theater, the smell of the soil after the rain, the sound of the drops when they landed on the zinc roof, the giant moon, they are all with her, filling her up with magic.

 This little girl LOVES –ADORES– to learn, to discover and to explore everything around her, as though her brain were physically expanding every time she delves into something new that she did not know before.
 It is a sensation of pure bliss.

 Literature (Poetry, Short Stories, Essays) and Science (Medicine, Astronomy) —what a terribly weird mix, some say.
 But they are so right for each other, they are the perfect pair: together is how they make beauty.
 And they have brought her much joy and satisfaction, professionally, intellectually and spiritually.